jemc/slides-pony/notes.md

 Because our actors follow the safe concurrency patterns that we've been discussing, there's no need for any synchronization - and indeed there are no synchronization primitives in Pony - Pony applications are lock-free by nature.

-In fact, there are no blocking operations at all - so your actors never spend any time waiting around (except for more messages)
+In fact, there are no blocking operations at all - so your actors are never waiting around within a behaviour, unable to receive new messages.

 ---